mosn/layotto/docs/en/development/github-workflows.md

 #### Job Task Content

-The layotto release pipeline  is mainly responsible for the release and verification of the new version of layotto, which currently includes the following tasks：
+The layotto release pipeline  is mainly responsible for the release and verification of the new version of layotto, which currently includes the following tasks :

-+ Go Style Check：Check the style of the code
++ Go Style Check : Check the style of the code
-+ Go CI Linter：Perform linter specification of verification on the code
++ Go CI Linter : Perform linter specification of verification on the code
-+ Go Unit Test: Unit test the code
++ Go Unit Test : Unit test the code
-+ Coverage Analysis: Coverage analysis of the code
++ Coverage Analysis : Coverage analysis of the code
-+ Integrate with WASM :WASM integration test on the code
++ Integrate with WASM : WASM integration test on the code
-+ Integrate with Runtime :Run time integration test on the code
++ Integrate with Runtime : Run time integration test on the code
-+ Darwin AMD64 Artifact :Build Darwin AMD64 binary verification for code
++ Darwin AMD64 Artifact : Build Darwin AMD64 binary verification for code
-+ Darwin ARM64 Artifact :Build Darwin arm64 binary verification for code
++ Darwin ARM64 Artifact : Build Darwin arm64 binary verification for code
-+ Linux AMD64 Artifact :Build linux amd64binary verification for code
++ Linux AMD64 Artifact : Build linux amd64 binary verification for code
-+ Linux ARM64 Artifact :Build linux arm64 binary verification for code
++ Linux ARM64 Artifact : Build linux arm64 binary verification for code
 + Linux AMD64 WASM Artifact : Build linux AMD64 binary verification for layotto wasm
-+ Linux AMD64 WASM Image :Release the latest version of layotto wasm image.
++ Linux AMD64 WASM Image : Release the latest version of layotto wasm image.
 The image specification is layotto/faas-amd64:{latest_tagname}
 + Linux AMD64 Image : Release the latest version of layotto wasm image.
 The image specification is layotto/layotto:{latest_tagname}
-+ Linux ARMD64 Image: Release the latest version of layotto wasm image.
++ Linux ARMD64 Image : Release the latest version of layotto wasm image.
 The image specification is layotto/layotto.arm64:{latest_tagname}

-#### Job Trigger Method
+#### Job Trigger Event

 ```
     on: